 Kumariamman Temple is dedicated to the virgin goddess Kumariamman, another form of Goddess Parvati as Devi Kanya.
 According to mythology, this virgin goddess Parvathi guards over the country, and the temple is built on the spot where she waited for her consort Lord Shiva to come and claim her hand in marriage.
 The temple is open for the devotees and tourists from 04:30am to 11:30am and again from 5:30pm to 8:30pm, and only Hindus are permitted inside.

-Vivekananda Memorial, built in 1970, is a blend of various architectural styles of India.
+Vivekananda Memorial, built in 1970, is a blend of various architectural styles of India, is located in Kanyakumari.
 The charismatic and philosopher of India Swami Vivekananda is said to have meditated and transformed himself sitting on the rock here.
 The rock has the statue of Vivekananda and is a memorial to him.
 Take a virtual tour of Vivekanandar Rock Memorial

 Sripada Parai rock is close to the Vivekananda Rock that has been blessed by the touch of the feet of the goddess.
 Both these rocks are fine places to have a view of the land's end of India.